publiccodenet/about/activities/communication/communications-plan.md

 * open, both about its intentions and operations (transparency) as well as learnings, failures and successes

 We believe it’s more important to talk concretely about what we’ve already done than what we hope to do.

-## Mission statement

-To enable public-purpose software and policy that is open and collaborative.

 ## Business objectives